 How do I win an unemployment appeal?
 Every case is different with respect to the facts and circumstances, but all cases have these in common.
 To win, you first need to know and follow the correct procedure.
 Dates, deadlines, and other requirements must be complied with.
 Next, you need to know the legal issues under consideration.
 Is your case about willful misconduct, voluntary quit, self-employment, or some other issue?
 Sometimes the case involves a combination of complex intertwined legal issues.
 Finally, you need to craft a strategy to present a strong case for benefit eligibility.
 That involves your testimony, documents, other witnesses, cross-examination of hostile witnesses, and citation to legal authority.

 Can you guarantee results?
 No law firm can ever promise or guarantee results when it involves an adversarial proceeding.
 The decision ultimately comes down to humans who might make the wrong decision or might disagree with your case.
 All we can promise is that we will do our best to maximize your chances of winning.

-Our legal team provides world-class legal representation to those who need it.
-We represent employees, entrepreneurs, businesses, and individuals.
+Our firm has over 10 years of experience providing world-class legal representation to those who need it.
+We help employees, entrepreneurs, businesses, and individuals.
 Based out of Pittsburgh, we work with clients across Pennsylvania.
 See what our clients say about us: